 - Nominate a principal in the business with a sound credit history to apply for the merchant account

 Underwriters seek to ensure that merchants do not have a history of suspicious or questionable activity so that risk is not passed on to the credit card processor.
-Resolving any such outstanding issues prior to application will increase the likelihood that your business will receive approval.
+Resolving any such outstanding issues prior to the application will increase the likelihood that your business will receive an approval.